Wind Power and the Environment

 Effects of Wind Power on the Environment

 Wind power and the environment need to go hand-in-hand as wind power is a clean and green technology that catches or extracts the kinetic energy in the moving wind and convert it into other useful forms of energy, for example, mechanical work to pump water or grind corn, or electrical energy to power our homes.

 Compared to other more traditional forms of energy sources, the environmental impact of wind power on our planet, either local, regional or global, can be viewed as being minor, since being a renewable energy source, wind power does not pollute the atmosphere or consume any fossil fuels when operating because no fuel is burned.
 Nor does it consume clean water for cooling or leave any hazardous waste behind that could potentially harm the environment.

 Although wind turbines produce clean energy and omit virtually zero emissions during their operation, unlike many other industrial activities, wind energy may cause visual and sound impacts on the environment as well as a danger of collisions to birds and bats from the blades of these towering structures.

 The wind is a clean, free and inexhaustible resource being nothing more than the air in motion.
 Since this air has a mass, as it moves it stores large amounts of kinetic energy.

-Then the wind has a lot of power and a wind turbines blades can turn this power into mechanical work or electricity power.
+Then the wind has a lot of power and as such wind turbine rotor blades can turn this free power into mechanical work or electrical power.
 The energy content of the wind increases with height but how large this increase will obviously depend on the type of the terrain.
 Flat lands or mountainous areas.

 Clearly then, the higher the turbines tower the faster the wind speed over the blades which also allows for longer blades and faster tip speeds, increasing efficiency.
 However, the footprint required for a single wind turbine and the additional spacing required between wind turbines can be large increasing the land usage and visual impact of the wind farm.